Juang-Horng ‘JC’ Chong, Research and Extension Entomologist

 Monitoring: Conduct soap flush (1-2 fl oz detergent per gallon water) to determine the species and size.
 Frequent congregation of birds can sometimes indicate caterpillar infestations.

-Treatment: Treatments are most effective when the caterpillars are small; so, soap flush to determine caterpillar size is crucial.
+Treatment: Treatments are most effective against small catepillars; therefore, it is crucial to determine size through soap flush.
 Treat when needed.
-Do not irrigate within 24 hours after the insecticide application to allow for exposure of the caterpillars.
+Do not irrigate within 24 hours after application.

 - Chinch Bug: Southern chinch bug is the major pest of St. Augustinegrass, often create yellowing or dead patches in the hot, dry days of summer.
 Thick thatch often accentuate infestations.